 Are you looking for a reliable torrent client to download files online?
-To help make things easier for you, we’ve put together a list of some of the best free torrent clients that you can use on your Linux system.
+To help make things easier for you, we’ve compiled a list of some of the best free torrent clients that you can use on your Linux system.

-Large files are difficult to download from the Internet, especially while capturing them from a host server directly.
+Large files are difficult to download from the Internet, especially while directly capturing them from a host server.
 It is hard to imagine a proper way of downloading giant files from the Internet without a torrent client.
-It is a software for downloading files that utilize a P2P (peer to peer) system.

-Before we get started, we’d like to tell you a few important things.
-Having a torrent client on your PC or laptop is completely legal.
+First, having a torrent client on your PC or laptop is legal.
 No one can accuse you of pirating just because you have installed a torrent client.
 However, if you’re using it to download or upload copyrighted content, you can get in trouble with the authorities or your Internet provider.

-In the current article, we’re going to go over our best free torrent clients you can use to download and upload torrent files.
+In the current article, we will go over our best free torrent clients you can use to download and upload torrent files.

 1. Transmission Torrent Client

-Transmission is free and open source software licensed under GPL.
-It was initially out on Linux and MacOS, before making its way to Windows as well.
-Above all, Transmission is one of the fastest and lightweight GUI based client available for Linux.
+Transmission is free and open-source software licensed under GPL.
+It was initially out on Linux and macOS before making its way to Windows.
+Above all, Transmission is one of the fastest and most lightweight GUI-based clients available for Linux.

-Transmission is easy to use and has all the basic torrent client features you might need like encryption, peer exchange, magnet links, speed limits and more.
+Transmission is easy to use and has all the primary torrent client features you might need, like encryption, peer exchange, magnet links, speed limits, etc.

 2. Deluge Torrent Client

-Deluge is free, open source and cross-platform BitTorrent client.
+Deluge is a free, open-source, and cross-platform BitTorrent client.
 It aims to be a lightweight, secure, and feature-rich client.
-Deluge has all the basic features that a torrent client should have such as, torrent queueing, prioritize torrents, support for protocol encryption, proxy support, web seeds, and bandwidth control.
+It has all the basic features that a torrent client should have, such as torrent queueing, prioritization torrents, protocol encryption, proxy support, web seeds, and bandwidth control.